You don’t believe the same things anymore,

 This isn’t because you’re weak.

-It’s the lingering shape of something that used to protect you.
+It’s what's left of something that used to protect you.

-And that’s why unlearning is not about “fixing,”
+And that’s why unlearning isn't about “fixing” yourself.

 it’s about learning new ways to be in your own life.